 Our aim in A Level Photography is to expose students to the creative possibilities of digital art using the medium of photography.
-This is available to all students at St Peter's who wish to study the subject.
-Students are encouraged to immerse themselves in artist contextual research and to create personal responses based on what other image makers have done in the past.
-Students examine the work of art movements past and present.
-Once a student takes an interest in one of these areas they are free to create digital art in the style of these art movements.
-The facilities available to photography students include Apple Macs for editing images and mastering Photoshop as well as studio space.
-All student portfolios are created digitally using these facilities.
-Students' work is displayed in personal portfolios as well as various photography exhibitions that are arranged at different times of the year.
-All students must have a DSLR and either relevant software at home or be committed to additional studio time, in addition to the field work required to complete the course.
-FUTURE ACADEMIC AND CAREER PATHWAYS Some of the main areas of specialisation for professional photographers include: architecture, commercial, editorial, fashion, fine art, medical/scientific, movie skills, nature/environmental, photojournalism, sports, underwater/marine, wedding/portrait.
-This is by no means a comprehensive list of the paths a photographer can take in the 2lst century - there are creative opportunities for image-makers to work in almost every industry segments.
-Relevant academic pathways are available to all specialisms along with opportunities for internship and apprenticeship.
+The course is available to all students at St Peter's who wish to study the subject, regardless of prior knowledge and previous GCSE choices.
+Students are encouraged to undertake extensive artist contextual research and to create personal responses inspired by famous photographers, past and present.
+The facilities available to photography students include a dedicated computer suite for editing shots and for mastering Photoshop as well as our art room studio spaces.
+Throughout the course, students will document their work in large sketchpads and Tech books.
+They will also have the opportunity to display their final pieces in a Year I3 end of course exhibition.
+All students must have their own DSLR camera.
+They will require relevant software on home computers or be committed to additional studio time after lessons to use our dedicated computer suite.
+In addition to this they will need to undertake regular field work (location shoots) to fulfil the course criteria.
+Students will be required to purchase photographic paper and foam board throughout the course.
+FUTURE ACADEMIC AND CAREER PATHWAYS There are a number of post A Level Photography, Arts related routes, that students might wish to follow.
+These include: fashion journalism, fine art photography, cinematography (Film/TV), photojournalism, underwater/ marine photography and wedding/portrait photography.
+This is by no means a comprehensive list of the paths a photographer can take in the 2lst century.
+There are creative opportunities for image-makers to work in almost every creative industry.

-COURSE CONTENT Students will be studying the Edugas syllabus.
-Year 12 Develop an understanding of photography, editing and image manipulation using a variety of methods to create work in response to a range of different starting points.
-Year 13 You will develop your portfolio based upon the personal investigation continuing to explore areas of photography and digital design that are highly personal to your own interests, progressing on from learning in Year 12 supported by staff.
-In the spring term, you will respond to an externally set assignment exploring ideas, processes and techniques relating to the starting point chosen.
-Both components will make up a large part of the portfolio needed to progress onto academic courses or into the photography based job sector.
-ASSESSMENT Component I (60%): Personal Investigation.
+COURSE CONTENT

+Students will be studying the Eduqas syllabus.

+Year I2

+In Year I2, you will develop an understanding of the camera and its many functions, undertake photoshoots, respond to a working brief and edit and manipulate your images using a variety of methods (both physical and digital).

+Year I3

+You will develop your portfolio based upon a Personal Investigation.
+For this unit of coursework, you will continue to explore areas of photography and digital design that are highly personal to your own interests.
+You will also need to write a 1000-3000 word essay.

+In the spring term, you will respond to an Externally Set Task (exam unit) exploring ideas, processes and techniques relating to the starting point chosen.

+Students will create a portfolio throughout the course.
+This can be used for progression onto an Art Foundation Course or for an application to be made to study an Arts based degree.

+ASSESSMENT

+Component I (60%): Personal Investigation.
 An in-depth study, set by the student focusing on a particular theme or interest, supported by written material.
 Internally assessed and externally moderated.

 Component 2 (40%): Externally set assignment which is published on lst February.
 Students select a starting point from an exam paper, using this they create a portfolio of work in preparation for a timed exam.
 Internally assessed and externally moderated.

-EXTRACURRICULAR OPPORTUNITIES - Regular visits to local and national galleries - Priority access for our Art students to continue with and expand current work and practice - European/UK study visit COURSE REQUIREMENTS Minimum of five or more GCSEs at grade 4/5 or above.
+EXTRACURRICULAR OPPORTUNITIES

+- Visits to local and national galleries

+- European/UK study visit

+COURSE REQUIREMENTS

+Grade 5 in GCSE Art and Design, however, we do encourage students who have not done GCSE Art to contact us directly.
+Students must own a DSLR camera, card reader and external storage device.
+(Note: The London Camera Exchange shop in Tunsgate Square, Guildford offer St Peter's students discount and sell fully refurbished cameras at a reasonable price).

 PHYSICAL EDUCATION